wilsjame/weblog/docs/source/aboutme.rst

 From 2016 to 2018 I worked at the `OEB lab <https://health.oregonstate.edu/labs/oeb>`_ as a research assistant.
 I completed a postbacc in Computer Science in 2018 and continued work at the OEB lab as a software developer focused on augmented reality applications for Microsoft's HoloLens and vibrational analysis tools.
+From 2019 to 2020 I worked at OptiTrack on their motion capture products.

 .. image:: _static/selfie.jpg
    :align: center